-BEWARE of endorsements amending, excluding, or changing Contractual Liability coverage or the "insured contract" definition that provides the liability coverage for Indemnification obligations assumed by Contract by the Named Insured Vendor/Contractor.
+INDEMNIFIED PARTY (Indemnitee) Contractual Liability Coverage for Named Insured (Indemnitor) BEWARE of endorsements amending, excluding, or changing Contractual Liability coverage or the "insured contract" definition (such as CG 21 39 deleting "f.") that provides the liability coverage for the Named Insured for Indemnity obligations assumed by Contract (Contractual Liability).